International Development Studies BA

 Explore the nature and impacts of economic and social development in Canada and across the globe.
 Tackle the big issues like poverty, food insecurity, the humanitarian crisis and global climate change.
 Develop the analytical skills needed to bring about positive change in the world.

-Declare International Development Studies as a major, a major (co-op), a minor or as a specialization within the Bachelor of Arts program.
-Take core courses in international development theory and then, as part of the major, choose one of four areas of emphasis to pursue:
+Declare International Development Studies (IDS) as a major, a major (co-op), a minor or as a specialization within the Bachelor of Arts program.
+Take core courses in international development theory and then choose one of five areas of emphasis to pursue (major paths only):

 - Agriculture and Food Security